Zakharova expresses fear concerning Gaza

 Russian Foreign Ministry spokeswoman Maria Zakharova expresses her country's concern about the possibility of new escalations between the Palestinians and "Israelis" after the Israeli call to revive the so-called "flags march".

-She pointed out that the situation "may worsen further in light of the Israeli Supreme Court's decision to reconsider an appeal previously submitted by four Palestinian families against their forced eviction from the aforementioned neighbourhood."
+She pointed out that the situation "may worsen further in light of the Israeli Supreme Court's decision to reconsider an appeal previously submitted by four Palestinian families against their forced eviction from the aforementioned neighborhood."

 The Russian Foreign Ministry spokeswoman considered that "there is every reason to fear that this measure will lead to new clashes between the Jewish and Arab residents of East Jerusalem, as well as mass protests in the other occupied Palestinian territories."